 Why should you get rid of it?

-We already mentioned the widely-accepted reason for clearing underbrush, which is purely aesthetic: your yard will look much cleaner and neater without the mess.
-Especially if you’re looking to sell your home, clearing out underbrush is like getting a fresh haircut before a job interview, and can up your curb appeal and the value of your land.
+We already mentioned the widely-accepted reason for clearing underbrush, which is purely aesthetic.
+Your yard will look much cleaner and neater without the mess, especially if you’re looking to sell your home!
+Clearing out underbrush is like getting a fresh haircut before a job interview.
+It can up your curb appeal and the value of your land.

-But for those who don’t mind the visual of rampant undergrowth, there’s still plenty of reason to clear:
+But for those who don’t mind the visual of rampant undergrowth, there’s still plenty of reason to clear it out.

 In addition to running off the rodents and terrorizing the termites, clearing underbrush also reduces the chances of snakes and other bugs.
-Sitting on your back porch enjoying a glass of sweet tea in the evening is a lot less appealing when you’re being eaten alive by mosquitoes, and having your kiddos run through the yard is a lot less scary when you’re not afraid of snakes under every leaf.
+Sitting on your back porch enjoying a glass of sweet tea in the evening is a lot more appealing when you aren't being eaten alive by mosquitoes, and having your kiddos run through the yard is a lot less scary when you’re not afraid of snakes lying in wait under every leaf.

 Cut out the competition